alicewy/alicewy.github.io/essays/More-Than-Meets-The-I-CS.md

 I knew what all of them
 entailed, and I couldn't imagine my life going in either direction.
 And then, perchance, it somehow happened that I found out that Computer
 Science was a major.
 Without even a second thought about the rest, I immediately decided to declare a Computer Science major, even if I really didn't know anything about programming, but I couldn't help but think: "this is very, very, very much cooler."
 To top it off, I realized that there are many things that can be done with programming, and that it can aid in different fields of studies.
 It didn't feel like choosing a major was restricting my future, or I'd run out of options.
-But now perhaps, because of this irrational passion I have for the major, even if I experience difficulties, and I often do, I have never thought of doing anything else.
+And now, perhaps because of this irrational passion I have for the major, even if I experience difficulties, and I often do, I have never thought of doing anything else.